-Stromboli is basically pizza that’s been rolled up like a cinnamon roll.
+This easy stromboli recipe is basically rolled up pizza.
 The classic ingredients include mozzarella, ham, and salami.
-I threw in some pepperoni and pepper jack cheese just for fun.
 It’s so good dipped in marinara!
-Perfect quick dinner (that kids love) or appetizer for football-watching.
+A perfect quick dinner (that kids love) or appetizer for football-watching.
+I will show you just how to make it!
+Originally posted September 5, 2017.

 I’m the worst at taking down decorations.
 We still have a string of homemade snowflakes hanging up high in our living room from Christmas.
 IT’S SEPTEMBER GUYS.
 May as well just leave it up til December I guess.
 (Yes, I realize this is how old ladies who leave their Christmas villages up all year are born.
 Send help.)

-Now my task is to find a chair that is ergonomic and somehow not hideous.
+My task is to find a desk chair that is ergonomic and somehow not hideous.
 Anyone have any suggestions?
 The two requirements seem to be mutually exclusive.
-I’m writing this post from my couch right now, where I always sit because I don’t have a desk.
-My lower back hurts, the fingers in my right hand are numb (I have tendonitis), and I have 1-2 hours of work ahead of me.

 Anyway, that’s why I need a desk space with a decent chair that is designed to be used for hours at a time.
 Also I need a physical therapist probably, but I can’t buy that online in my pajamas, so it will have to wait.
 I’ll find one right after I take down my 4th of July bunting and Christmas snowflakes.